residuum/PuRestJson/README.md

 Object for decoding JSON data.

 ### `[urlparams]`
-Object for url encoding and contatenating url parameters.
+Object for url encoding and concatenating url parameters.

 For the usage of the externals see the help patches for the objects.